How to enter

 HOW JUDGING WORKS

-A panel of local design and engineering professionals will select up to five entries from your country or region to progress to the next stage.
+A panel of local design and engineering professionals will select three entries from your country or region to progress to the next stage.
 One of these will be declared the National Winner, earning a cash prize.

 Projects are judged on the strength of the entry, not just the invention itself.
 You’ll need to communicate the significance of your invention, but also how the product was developed and how you reached your final design.
 Demonstrating an iterative, trial-and-error approach will serve you well.

 The final 20 entries are reviewed in detail by James Dyson himself.
-Selecting his favourites, they are then scrutinised by Dyson’s intellectual property team for any legal infringements (e.g. on third party patents).
+Selecting his favorites, they are then scrutinized by Dyson’s intellectual property team for any legal infringements (e.g. on third party patents).

 Whether or not you are chosen as the winner, we respect your intellectual property.
-Dyson will not steal or profit from your idea, full stop.
+Dyson will not steal or profit from your idea, period.

 Frequently asked questions